📗

 • Like a lab notebook, it integrates all your code and annotation, and figures in one file.
 Everything is self-explanatory.

-• Abundant notebook extensions make my life much easier.
+• Abundant make my life much easier.

 For analysis, I use Jupyter notebook, Jupyter notebook uses ipython kernel, ipython kernel uses the python interpreter.